 - Removal costs,

 - Real or personal property damages,

 - Loss of profits or earning capacity,

 - Loss of subsistence,

 - Loss of government revenues,

 - Cost of increases public services, and

 - Damages to natural resources.

 Generally, claims for all costs and damages resulting from an oil pollution incident must be presented first to the Responsible Party or its guarantor.
+The guarantor is typically the Responsible Party's insurer.
 For more information about the claims process, please refer to the NPFC Claimant Guide.